Manolomon/uvehavior-desktop/paper.md

 On the other hand, before beginning a study on behavior, it is necessary to consider whether the design of the experiment is adequate to allow causal and logical explanations, orienting the investigation towards the adequate data interpretation.
 The experimental design considers the study subject, conditions of the environment and the control of the variables studied [@Kirk:2012].

 As part of the planning stage, the researcher defines and distributes the groups in which the subjects of study are going to be evaluated.
-Is by their belonging group that the individuals are subjected to a treatment, for further analysis of the effects in their behavior [@Kirk:2012].
+Is by their belonging group that the individuals are subjected to a treatment, for further analysis of the effects on their behavior [@Kirk:2012].
 UVehavior allows the researcher to keep track of their subjects, and distribute them by groups, as well as managing the tests to be conducted.
 In this regard, every test involves a specific amount of time, and a variety of behaviors to be analyzed.

 # Behavioral Observation